 Emerging trends of machinery lubricants

-According to Graco Sales Manager representing Africa, Hendrik Papenfus, there is a drive from manual lubrication to auto lubricated systems which ensure constant productivity from the mining equipment and trucks.
-“This is because manual lubrication is time consuming and also unreliable and only the bearings which are easily accessible are lubricated.
-Also, only a certain part of the bearings are also lubricated when lubricated manually compared to constant lubrication from a auto lube system which constant lubricate the bearing and pin ensuring proper lubrication,” he adds.
+The Graco Sales Manager representing Africa, Hendrik Papenfus, further acknowledges that there is a drive from manual lubrication to auto lubricated systems which ensure constant productivity from the mining equipment and trucks.
+“Manual lubrication is time consuming, unreliable and only certain parts of the the bearings which are easily accessible are lubricated. compared to constant lubrication from an auto lube system which constantly lubricates the bearing and pin ensuring proper lubrication,” he adds.

 Moreover, Mr. Robert Chaban of Sentinel Synthetic Corp from the US mentions that, 2nd generation synthetic lubricants are gaining popularity around the world hence an increase in demand.

 Lubricants from LUBEGARD, are time tested products that have been around for over 35 years, and are recognized across the world.
 Their LXE® (Liquid Wax Ester), Synergol TMS®, Glossamer®, Erucichem® products are developed with premium technologies utilizing renewable resources keeping the environment in mind.

 ILI’s ground-breaking research has led to research grants in excess of US $2m from the U.S. Department of Agriculture, the Department of Defense and the Soy Bean Board.
 Created from those grants are their Heavy-Duty Water-Soluble Cutting Oil, which works at low concentrations to save on purchasing and disposal costs.